 •Child business object: Assists a parent business object by supplying it with additional data.

-When creating the forms that appear in Service Manager, parent business object forms appear in the main user interface and child business object forms appear as tabs in the lower pane.
+When creating the forms that appear in Neurons for ITSM, parent business object forms appear in the main user interface and child business object forms appear as tabs in the lower pane.